christopher-gilbert/checkout-kata/README.md

 It is really to cover a point specifically made in the exercise about ensuring clients refer to SKU rather than item ID, and is redundant in the current implementation.
 However, in reality, if these entities were persisted, it is reasonable to assume a unique ID as it is likely that any updates may be soft updates in order to view consistent historical data and hence SKU would not be unique.

+## Service

-Note that the basket is persisted after each item addition.
+The CheckoutService persists the basket after each item is added.
 There are two reasons for adding this slight complexity (rather than just maintaining a Basket object in memory):
   * in a clustered environment, in-memory means each update to the basket could see a different view of its current state
   * even in a single server, a temporary outage would mean state is lost and the cashier would have to start again!
 An alternative would be to retain the Basket state on the client, but then we would not have persisted Baskets available for future analysis.

-The StockItem and SpecialOffer repositories do not expose any functions for maintaining items, they can only be added, which is sufficient for the exercise.
+The StockPriceManagementService does not provide any functions for maintaining items, nor do the associated repositories expose any such functions, stock items and special offers can only be added, which is sufficient for the exercise.

 ### Defensive Coding
 To avoid uncontrolled modification of 'persisted' domain objects I took the following steps: